Burnout Before Entering the Workforce: When Cumulative Stress Exhausts You as a Student

 Physical symptoms often appear first: persistent fatigue that sleep doesn't resolve, frequent illness, headaches, digestive problems, or sleep disturbances.
 Your body is signaling that demands exceed capacity.

 Emotional symptoms include feeling drained, unable to cope, increasingly irritable, or emotionally numb.
 Things that used to bring joy feel flat.
 Anxiety or depression may increase.
-You might feel trapped or hopeless about your situation.

 Behavioral changes manifest in withdrawal from activities and relationships, declining quality of work, procrastination that worsens even as deadlines approach, increased use of alcohol or other substances, or neglecting self-care that previously was routine.